• Skip to primary navigation

 Pro Tip: Stacking and re-stacking the dough creates lots of flaky layers in the finished biscuits.
 Use really cold butter and buttermilk and keep your warm hands off the dough as much as possible.
 You want it to stay cold.

-Pat or roll the dough to a 1-inch thickness.
+Use a rolling pin to roll the dough into a 1-inch thickness.
 Using a round biscuit cutter, cut straight down without twisting.
 This keeps the layers tall.
 Place the rounds on the prepared baking sheet and freeze for 10 minutes.

 By following these steps you’ll get tall, flaky, melt-in-your-mouth biscuits that will make any meal a little better.
 They’re so scrumptious that you’ll want to make them for every meal.